samchungy/eslint-plugin-import-zod/README.md

 // Importing z from 'zod/v4'
 import * as z from "zod/v4";

+// Importing z from 'zod/v4-mini'
+import * as z from "zod/v4-mini";

 // Using type namespace import import type * as z from "zod";